 Emily Henry– Two best friends who take a trip every year together…until something happens one vacation and now they haven’t spoken in two years.
 The heroine realizes she needs to fix things or she’ll never be happy again, so she invites him on one last trip together.
 Can they repair their friendship, or perhaps create something new?
 People You Meet on Vacation is delightful, heartfelt, and full of the best kind of pining.

 Talia Hibbert– The incredible Brown Sisters trilogy begins with Get a Life, Chloe Brown, a British-set romcom that features a heroine dealing with a chronic health issue, her sweet artist neighbor who she may or may not spy on through the curtains, a grumpy cat, and a truly swoony romance.

-Helen Hoang- Her debut novel, The Kiss Quotient, has gotten tons of acclaim, and it’s all deserved.
+Helen Hoang- Her debut novel, The Kiss Quotient, received tons of acclaim, and it’s all deserved.
 This unique tale of an autistic woman who excels as an economist and the male escort she hires to teach her about intimacy is beautifully written and full of heart.

 Jenny Holiday – A tale about a pop singer-songwriter who wants to escape her life to write in peace for a summer and the art professor she met years ago who is so unconnected to pop culture that he doesn’t know who she really is, Famous stuns with a slow-burn, the powerful emotional connection of the hero and heroine, and great cast of supporting character.

 India Holton– Spies, pirates, and…floating houses?
 The Wisteria Society of Lady Scoundrels is bananas in the best way.
 It’s a historical romance best classified as a romp with over the top characters, twists and turns, and delightful banter between the proper lady pirate in training and the mysterious man come to foil her plans.